 Here is a look at some of the most unique issues to remember if you’re involved in a high net worth divorce.

-Child and Spousal Maintenance in a High Net Worth Divorce
+Child Support in a High Net Worth Divorce

 If your net monthly income is greater than $8,550, then the court can base your support obligation on the “proven needs of the child” and the income of both parties.
 Determining a child’s “proven needs” can be an expansive inquiry that includes everything from basic living expenses to extra curricular activities, and even anticipated needs like college preparatory courses, purchasing a vehicle, vacations, etc.